pawilfahrt/training_wilfahrt/README.md

 Continuing test of pushing and pulling from Rstudio

 Peter has kindly invited me to edit this readme file.
+Colette is very welcome to work on this project!